Malaysian football league system: System revamp (2004)

-Below is the Malaysian football league system revamp in 2004:

 At the end of the season, the top team from each group of the Malaysia Premier League were promoted to the Malaysia Super League.
 The teams which finished at the bottom of each group were relegated to the Malaysia FAM League.
 The two group champions also faced off to determine the Malaysia Premier League Champion.

 System restructure (2007–2022)

 From 2007 until the present day, the professional football league in Malaysia was in two vertical levels again when the two Malaysia Premier League groups were combined into a single division.
 For the 2006-07 season, the Malaysia Premier League was reorganised into a single league of 11 teams instead of being a competition involving two separate groups of teams.
 Below is the Malaysian football league system in 2007:

 In 2008, FAM changed the Malaysia FAM Cup to a league format which served as a third-tier league in the Malaysian football league system and become known as the Malaysia FAM League starting from the 2009 season.

 Below is the Malaysian football league system in 2009:

 Below is the Malaysian football league system in 2013 - 2018:

 Below is the Malaysian football league system in 2019 - 2022: